nicolgit/nicolgit.github.io/_drafts/apim/00-organize-aoai-instances-with-apim.md

 * request body: `{"messages": [{ "role": "system","content": "You are a helpful assistant."},{ "role": "user", "content": "Tell me a joke!"} ]}`
 * click: [SEND]

-here a script to test this configuration:
+here also a powershell script to test this configuration:

 ```
 $openai = @{